wojfil/iskierka/README.md

 ## How to run?

 In code below we use the header-only C++ implementation of IskierkaGen.
-Make sure to put 'iskierka.h' in the same directory as 'main.cpp' and to prepare an Iskierka codebase here (directory 'data' with *.iski files).
+Make sure to put 'iskierka.h' in the same directory as 'main.cpp'.
+After compilation, you should prepare an Iskierka codebase (a directory 'data') in the location with the compiled program.

 ```
 #include "iskierka.h"